 - Must be a U.S. citizen, permanent resident, non-U.S. citizen with DACA, or international student with appropriate visa and work authorizations

-Applicants must also meet one or more of the following criteria:
+Applicants must also identify as one or more of the following:

 - First-generation college student who will be the first in their families to graduate from a four-year college or university.